optimalstrategy/Qval/README.md

 all lookups would be done in `os.environ`. <p>
 Supported variables:
 * `QVAL_MAKE_REQUEST_WRAPPER = myapp.myfile.my_func`.
 Customizes behaviour of the `make_request()` function,
-which is applied to all incoming requests, then result is passed to `qval.qval.QueryParamValidator`.
+which is applied to all incoming requests, then the result is passed to `qval.qval.QueryParamValidator`.
 The provided function must accept `request` and return object that supports request interface (see `qval.framework_integration.DummyReqiest`).
 <br>For example, the following code adds logging to the each `make_request()` call: